hungptit/fastgrep/notes/fastgrep.md

 * The memory mapped solution has a very good performance.

-* The first solution is 20x slower than that of the memory mapped solution.
-We should not use it in serious applications.
+* The first solution is 10x slower than that of the memory mapped solution.

-* The policy based design approach help to create a generic, flexible, and fast file reading algorithm.
+* The policy based design approach helps to create generic, flexible, and fast file reading algorithms.

 ---
 # Our final file reading algorithm